 Motif 1: Components and Forms

-Motif 1 is a zoomorph or an anthropomorph, composed of a head, a body (usually) and one or two pairs of appendages.
+Motif 1 is a zoomorph composed of a head, a body and one or two pairs of appendages.
 A variety of head, body and appendage styles are found in Motif 1.
 This motif occurs in three forms: Basic, Reduced and Joined.

 The head can be triangular, T-shaped, and triangular or T-shaped overlain with vertical or horizontal parallel lines.
 The head is usually paint-filled, but occasionally dot-filled.